 Take some time to reflect on those things you know you are good at, those things that make you a good person.

 Don’t compare yourself to others, or seek their approval.
 Recognise that you know yourself and you know yourself well!

 Each day look yourself in the mirror and remind yourself of your brilliant qualities and the things that you are great at!

-Not living our life in accordance with our Core Values has a truly negative impact on our self esteem.
+Not living life in accordance with your Core Values has a truly negative impact on our self esteem.

 Make sure your outward behaviour mirrors your true core values, and not those of others!

 Be true to yourself and don’t live your life based on the values of others, and don’t try to reflect the values you think other expect of you.
-Each day be true to you!
+Each day be true to your own moral compass!